njbannister15/invisible-alpha-dashboard/src/components/todo/README.md

 # About
-This is a todo component that is kept in here for easy access to some learning note about redux.
+This is a todo component example of redux good practice. (will remove later)